 \section{Introduction}

-Convolutional neural networks (CNNs) have brought astonishing advances in computer vision, being used in several application domains, such as medical imaging, autonomous driving, road surveillance, and many others~\cite{ITSC_2019_Deguerre, li2019learning}.
+\IEEEPARstart{C}{onvolutional} neural networks (CNNs) have brought astonishing advances in computer vision, being used in several application domains, such as medical imaging, autonomous driving, road surveillance, and many others~\cite{ITSC_2019_Deguerre,li2019learning}.

-However, in order to increase the performance of these methods, increasingly deeper architectures have been used, leading to models \rv[with higher computational costs and larger number of parameters, ~\cite{li2016pruning}.] { that consume a great amount o memory and demand a high computation cost for inference~\cite{liu2021group}. }
+However, in order to increase the performance of these methods, increasingly deeper architectures have been used, leading to models that consume a great amount o memory and demand a high computation cost for inference~\cite{liu2021group}.

-For this reason, in spite of all the advances, the computational cost is still one of the main problems faced by deep learning architectures~\cite{ICCV_2019_Ehrlich}. \rv[The need for high processing power and abundant memory capacity makes it difficult to apply such models to devices whose available computing resources are limited, like mobile phones and other edge devices.] {The significant amount of model parameters to be stored and the high GPU processing power needed for using such models can prevent their deployment in computationally limited devices, like mobile phones and embed devices~\cite{ding2020prune}.} Therefore, specialized optimizations at both software and hardware levels are an imperative need for developing efficient and effective deep learning-based solutions~\cite{ISVLSI_2019_Marchisio}.

-For storage and transmission purposes, most image data available are often stored in a compressed format, like JPEG, PNG and GIF~\cite{deguerre2021object}. \rv{From these formats, JPEG has remained the most popular despite the advances in video compression and is considered a simple solution to store and transmit visual data~\cite{ehrlich2021analyzing}.} To use this data with a typical CNN, it would be required to decode it to obtain the RGB images used as input, a task demanding high memory and computational cost~\cite{ITSC_2019_Deguerre}.